 Residency applications can be printed from a link on the right or completed from the LSAC online application and sent to the Office of Admissions in ONE of the following ways:

 Applicants: Please allow us a few days after sending the residency application to process and update the status of your file.
-You will be notified via the online status checker and via an email when your residency application has been received and your file is complete.
+You will be notified via the online status checker and via an email when your file is complete.

 Please note that the online residency application for graduate students on the university website should not be used to apply for residency at the School of Law.

 Each entering class is usually comprised of 70-75 percent in-state students and 25-30 percent out-of-state students.
 Therefore, each applicant's residency status must be determined before a final admission decision can be made.

 All applicants claiming North Carolina residency status (even if you've lived in North Carolina your entire life) must complete the North Carolina Residency Form () (applicants needing visual assistance should complete this residency form ()).